4ndrs/slopping/README.md

 # slopping
 A script to make cropping easy when ffmpeg'ing.
-Needs slop, xdotool, and xwininfo.
+Needs slop, libxdo (xdotool), and xwininfo.

 ## Usage
 ```console